 Remove the Excess

-Dispose of the waste in a plastic bag, tie the bag and dispose of the bag.
-If possible, bring it outside directly to the dumpster so you don’t have to continue worrying about the scent inside your apartment.
+Dispose of the waste in a plastic bag, tie it up, and throw out the bag.
+If possible, take it directly to the dumpster outside so you don’t have to keep worrying about the scent inside your apartment.

 Use a Laundry/Pet Stain Remover